-Silk should be washed in cold water (hot water can dramatically change the feel of your silk) by hand with a neutral pH level.
+Silk should be washed in cold water by hand with a soap that has a neutral pH level.
 You can find this in most baby shampoos or mild/natural soaps.
 A pH level of 7 is considered neutral.
 I use Dr. Bronner's Castille baby soap to wash the silk free of dye, and it is a good option for continual cleansing.
 The better you take care of your silk, the better it will take care of you.

-Most dyes, both natural and synthetic, will fade if exposed to sunlight for prolonged periods of time.
-Keep your silk in a cool, shaded area (like your closet or in a dresser drawer) to avoid this!
+We like to think of our silks as ever evolving, just like you.
+Some colors may tone down slightly with wear, but it should serve as a reminder that things aren't always supposed to stay the same, it's natural.
+Most dyes, both natural and synthetic, may fade if exposed to sunlight for prolonged periods of time.
+Keep your silk in a cool, shaded area (like your closet or in a dresser drawer) if you would like to avoid this as much as possible